 Golden syrup is perfect for sweetening desserts and other treats.
 It’s a great topping for treats.
 For example, drizzled over pancakes and waffles, or even on top of ice cream.
 It has uses in candy making too.

-It also makes a key ingredient in some of my favourite dessert recipes, many of which are real dessert classics like sticky toffee pudding, treacle sponge pudding, treacle tart and pecan pie!
-This syrup is also used for biscuit-making (cookies) such as gingerbread.
+It also makes a key ingredient in some of my favourite dessert recipes, many of which are real dessert classics like sticky toffee pudding, treacle tart and pecan pie!
+This syrup is also used for biscuit-making (cookies) such as gingerbread and ANZAC day cookies.

 Check out this collection of delicious golden syrup recipe ideas for more!

-Ok, so this solution won’t be for everyone, but one substitution for golden syrup is actually homemade golden syrup.
-If you can’t find any golden syrup in the store, you can make your own version of it at home.
+This solution won’t be for everyone, but one substitution for golden syrup is actually homemade golden syrup.
+If you can’t find golden syrup in the store, make your own version at home.

 It’s a surprisingly easy process and you only need water, sugar and lemon with a little bit of heat and patience.
-You basically heat the ingredients in a saucepan on a low heat for a long time, and boom, there’s your syrup!
+Heat the ingredients in a saucepan on low heat for a while and there’s your syrup!

-Why not try this homemade golden syrup recipe to make your own?
+Try this easy homemade golden syrup recipe to make your own!

 The best substitution for golden syrup is a light corn syrup, also called maize syrup.
 It’s a refined sugar syrup made from corn starch and usually flavoured with vanilla too.